pipelinelabo/datalaiq-wiki/search/transaction/transaction.md

 If a record is evicted, and later an entry with a key matching that of the evicted record is encountered, a new record is created.
 If you notice "fragmentation" in your output, check the `-maxsize` and `-maxstate` flags.

-Because the `transaction` module can easily exhaust all available memory on your Gravwell system, follow these general guidelines when writing queries with `transaction`:
+Because the `transaction` module can easily exhaust all available memory on your DatalaiQ system, follow these general guidelines when writing queries with `transaction`:

 * Put the `transaction` module as late in the query as possible.
 * Work on the smallest time window possible for your query.